cameronhill1/Skill-of-Living/README.md

 - Generally a pretty happy, healthy, "present" guy (most important?)
 - Things used to come quite difficult for me - now they come relatively easily
-- I've managed to significantly improve every area of my life (eg. health, relationships, finances, sense of meaning + purpose + aliveness + perspective + connection to something large than us)
+- I've managed to significantly improve every area of my life (eg. health, relationships, finances, sense of meaning + purpose + aliveness + perspective + connection to something large than us...)
-- I started young - played chess , rugby, singing ...
+- On a good day, I'm able to drop into what is often called the "non-dual" experience with relative ease (this is actually pretty straightforward, and quite common nowadays - not limited to a select few "mystics" at all).
+I'm working on stabilizing this more and more, particularly in the midst of deep fears, emotional attachments, and just living it in daily life.
-- I used to have a tendency to get very addicted to things, whether it was video games, ...
+- I've traveled and lived abroad a fair bit over the past couple years, which I think has helped a little to shake up my old ways of thinking and being, and see things from different perspectives.
+For example, the 5 weeks of relative solitude I spent in the Norwegian mountains last year now feel particularly transformative (though they didn't really feel that way at the time).
-- Past couple years, ads
+- I love learning: I started playing chess a lot when I was 9 or 10, and about a year later I was one of the top players my age in the country.
+Sadly, I gave that up a couple years later because I didn't want to be seen as a nerd :( I took up rugby instead, and I fell in love with the game.
+Aged 11/12 I was a C-team player, aged 17/18 I played a few semi-pro games in the men's National Leagues.
+Shortly after that, I stopped playing rugby and focused on digital marketing and business.
+It was very slow going for a while, and not easy, but I eventually got a little better (eg. generated $1.5m with digital ads for a client over the past few months).
+Now, my main passion is music, singing, and a bit of songwriting.
+I'm also currently launching a health consulting company, where I serve as the "mindset" coach.
-- Currently launching a health consulting company (unrelated to any of this)
+- I remember thinking that I had a very addictive, obsessive personality.
+I could never just do something "a little" - I had to go all in on it.
+Whether it was playing online chess 10 hours a day, playing video games 10 hours a day, or thinking about rugby 10 hours a day...
+Thankfully, I steered clear of the harder drugs in my later school years because I knew myself, and was afraid of completely losing control.
+Like most guys, I also went through a "little" porn / masturbation addict stage (maybe aged 9 to 19).
+I got very addicted to my phone at one point too (also incredibly common nowadays).
+In recent years, I've noticed that I'm quite able to "take it or leave it", and that the obsessiveness, although still present in the positive aspects, has also been tempered with some kindness, some humour, and some perspective.
 - I used to have questions like "Why does it seem the more I want something, the less likely it is to happen?"
 "Why does it feel like there's something in the way, something I'm missing?"
 "Why does it seem to be so effortless and relatively easy for my friends?"
-I found some answers that helped me a lot, and I don't really ask those questions anymore.
+I found some answers that helped me a lot, and I've noticed that I don't really ask those questions anymore.

-One more thing - you may wish to drag the url to the bookmark bar for easy access whenever you've finished.
+- Most importantly, I'm JUST A GUY.
+I'm nothing special.
+I've struggled with the same challenges we all face, and still struggle with many of them.
+As they say, I'm simply sharing from "the middle of the mess" here.
+Hopefully I'll never stop learning.
+And anything I've learned to do (and *MUCH* more), you can learn too... it just comes down to developing skills.
+And all together, these skills make up the skill of living.

-So with all that being said, let's jump right into the fun stuff!
+So with all that being said, let's get into the fun stuff!

 ***